sinhaakanksha/Python/README.md

 - Clone your forked repository to your local machine

 #### After completing the changes you need to :
--Create your pull request
+- Create your pull request
--If you want you can give a star to my repository -Congratulations!!
+- If you want you can give a star to my repository
+- Congratulations!!
 You have successfully created your pull request